Irene Abrigo: Instruments and bows

 Between 2016 and 2018 Abrigo performed on a violin by Gaetano Antoniazzi and occasionally on a Guarneri del Gesù and Antonio Stradivari.

 Since June 2018 Abrigo plays a violin by Giovanni Battista Guadagnini, Milan 1758, on loan to her from a private collector.

 She plays on bows by F.X.
 Tourte (ex-Iona Brown), Nicolas Maline, Jean-Jacque Millant and Arnaud Suard.

 Private life

 Abrigo married in 2018 the Viola player and Entrepreneur Jürg Dähler.
 They are currently living in Winterthur, Switzerland.
+In 2023 Irene received the Swiss citizenship.